 Patricia Miranda is an artist, curator, and educator.
-She is founder of The Crit Lab, graduate-level critical seminars for artists, and MAPSpace project space.
+She is founder of The Lace Archive, an historical community archive of thousands of pieces of lace and family histories, The Crit Lab, graduate-level critical seminars for working artists, and MAPSpace project space.

 statement

 I work with donated, repurposed, lace and linens in sculpture and installation.
+I respond to the machismo of big installations through a soft object — adaptable, collapsible, able to grow in scale while maintaining a small ecological footprint.
 The aggregation of individual stitches into monumental works makes visible the untold stories of economic labor, and labor of care, in the lives of women.
-The sculptural works reference female bodies as architecture, sheltering the community under their voluminous skirts.
-In their exaggerated scale and insistent tenderness they are manifestos of femininity and strength, a tangible act of mending, remembering, collecting and preserving.
+In their exaggerated scale and insistent tenderness the works are feminist manifestos of softness.
+Voluminous skirts reference female bodies as architecture, sheltering the community in a tangible act of mending, remembering, collecting and preserving.
 I am interested in the slippage between an appearance of awkwardness, unfinish, and contingency, precariously held by sewing pins and thread, with an underlying architectural stability and strength.
-I respond to the machismo of big installations through a soft object — one that is adaptable, collapsable, able to grow in scale without a corresponding destructive use of resources.
 Repurposed bio-degradable materials and natural dyes allow for site-responsive installations with a small ecological footprint.

 Recent projects began with family lace from my Italian and Irish grandmothers, Ermenegilda and Rebecca.
 During the pandemic, I posted images on social media of dying the lace with cochineal insect dye.
 An outpouring of initially unsolicited donations of lace from around the world began to arrive, and continues today.
 Donations arrive with letters, stories, and pictures of the family and maker.
 The complex form of lace, often dismissed as grandma’s doilies, retains traces of the economic and craft histories of women.
 I recognized these donations as representing the countless stories of unknown women, an historical community archive of thousands of pieces of lace and family histories - and now preserve them in The Lace Archive.
 Each note and textile is documented— photographed, measured, and archived, before being sewn into an artwork.
 As the work develops, many textiles arrive at my door; lace, linens, skirts, aprons, napkins, handkerchiefs, tablecloths and duvet covers, embroidered in colorful threads, crocheted in complex patterns, or with unfinished needle work, from a mother, auntie, grandmother or great-grandmother.
 The ties of aprons read as forlorn arms in search of a body to wrap around, an anthropomorphic form of domestic autonomy and strength.
 These intimate items have no commodity value, created for a home they might never leave.
 They are tangible acts of love, a labor of private care circulating inside the domestic sphere.